 The PCIT-CALM treatment protocol is an effective treatment for children 3 through 8-years-old with anxiety disorders including separation anxiety.
 During PCIT-CALM, the clinician uses live video coaching to train parents to use positive attending skills to strengthen their child’s sense of security and to reinforce the child’s brave behaviors during gradual exposures over the course of treatment.
 PCIT-CALM is a time limited 12 session treatment protocol.

 I offer a sliding scale based on income and family size to patients paying out of pocket who are willing to complete a sliding scale application.
 My sliding scale ranges from $60 to $150 per session.
-I am a Cigna provider.
-I am also in the process of getting paneled with additional insurance companies.
-This section of the website will be updated to reflect which insurance companies I am in network with.
+I am an in-network provider with Cigna (in TN, AK, and NV) and with Aetna (currently only in TN).
+For families with other types of insurance, I can provide superbills for families paying the standard fee to submit towards out-of-network benefits.

 A Free Resource for Families During the COVID 19 Pandemic: The Cooperation Chart